josxha/flutter-maplibre/docs/docs/layers/markers.md

 }
 ```

 That's it!
-You can add multiple `MarkerAnnotationLayer`s with different
+You can add multiple `MarkerLayer`s with different
 properties.

 ## Update